Note: This review was posted on the KC Stage review system.

-The Pillowman, written by Martin McDonagh; produced by She&Her Productions: seen March 19, 2011
+The Pillowman, written by Martin McDonagh, directed by Trevor Belt.
+Produced by She&Her Productions (Kansas City).
+Copyright 2003.
+(Seen March 19, 2011.)

 She&Her Productions’ performance of The Pillowman is an intense, heart-wrenching roller coaster that left me speechless and emotionally drained by the end of the evening.